 Patients with elevated serum copper or low ceruloplasmin levels typically require a 24-hour urinary copper excretion.
-Individuals with suspected condition may be referred to an ophthalmologist for an ocular slit-lamp examination evaluating for Kayser-Fleischer rings.
+Individuals with suspected conditions may be referred to an ophthalmologist for an ocular slit-lamp examination evaluating Kayser-Fleischer rings.

 Wilson's disease is treated with lifelong medications that remove copper from tissues and prevent its re-accumulation.
 Patients are often prescribed chelating agents such as Cuprimine (Penicillamine) or Syprine (Trientine).
 Patients that are intolerant of chelating agents may benefit from zinc therapy.